 So, searching with the phrase “bank AND deregulate” will return content which only contains both words.
 And that’s only one example.
-You can download and print a list of connectors here for easy reference.
+You can download and print this list of connectors for easy reference.

 Use proximity connectors to return results where your search terms are within a defined number of words from each other.

 Use w/s or w/p to find terms that are in the same sentence w/s or same paragraph w/p.
 For example: "airline w/s merger", your results will provide these terms with either term first, these connectors do not specify word order.

 You can use the pre/n command to define the order that your search terms are found.
 This can be critical for searching names.
 For example, Bill pre/3 George will find Bill within 3 words of George and Bill has to be written in the document first.

 When entering a search phrase, you can use up to seven question marks (?) to replace a letter in a word, as long as it’s not the first letter.